odevnet/dulceAuth/README.md

 }
 ```
 ## Edit Permission ##
-If we want to edit the name of an already created permission, we need to call the method **editPermission**: `editPermission(int $permissionId, string $newName): bool`
+If we want to edit the name of an already created permission, we need to call the method **editPermission**: `editPermission(int $permissionId, string $newName, ?string $description = null): bool`
 This method takes two parameters: an integer and a string.
 The integer represents the ID of the permission, and the string represents the new name we want to assign to it.
+Optionally and once again, the description is optional but advisable.

 For example:
 ```php